 Your Hosting Company Does Not Match the Site Requirements

-This usually happens as most users initially get a hosting plan that works best with small sites having low traffic, but even as the traffic on their website increases, they don’t change the hosting plan.
-As a result, the old hosting platform fails to meet the memory requirements of the fast-growing site – causing the site to go down again and again.
+This usually happens as most users initially get a hosting plan that works best with small sites.
+Moreover, the sites have low traffic, but as the traffic increases, they do not change the hosting plan.
+Thus, the old hosting platform fails to meet the requirements of fast-growing site.
+As a result, this causes the site to go down again and again.
 To handle such a situation, always contact the hosting provider.
 Hence, get an increase of the PHP memory limit.
 Furthermore, as your site grows, consider upgrading the hosting plan with scalable VPS.
 That can get used with comfort, unless you get yourself a private server.

 A Sudden Influx of Traffic on Your Site